| |

 Match the 3D Shapes with Real Life Examples

-This PDF on coloring real examples of 3D shapes using the color code is an easy choice for improving identification abilities if you’re seeking fun 3D figure practice for students in first and second grade.
+This worksheet on coloring real examples of 3D shapes using the color code for each shape is an easy choice for improving identification abilities if you’re seeking fun 3D figure practice for students in first and second grade.

 3D Shapes Cut and Paste Game